Natural black Tahitian pearls, a testament to the worldwide reputation of French Polynesian pearls

 These colors are completely natural, with no dyes.

-The long and demanding process of cultivating the black Tahitian pearl
+The long and demanding process of cultivating the Tahitian black pearls

 Cultivating a Tahitian black pearl requires time and precision: